Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/how-to.md

 ### Set up control plane group

-Next, create a control plane group with the groups `CP1` and `CP2` as its members.
+Next, create a control plane group with the control planes `CP1` and `CP2` as its members.

 {% navtabs %}
 {% navtab Konnect UI %}